 Dr. Paul Ehrlich, a famous German pathologist, first identified the condition in 1888 after studying the case of a pregnant woman who died of bone marrow failure.
 In 1904, the disorder was termed aplastic anemia.

 Most of the causes of aplastic anemia are unknown.
 Certain cancer treatments, such as high doses of chemotherapy or radiation treatment, can cause aplastic anemia.
-Other possible causes include chemicals (such as benzene-based compounds), various over-the-counter medications, certain prescription medications, radiation, viruses, immune diseases, pregnancy, street drugs, and environmental toxins (such as insecticides and pesticides).
+Other possible causes include chemicals (such as benzene-based compounds), certain prescription medications, radiation, viruses, immune diseases, pregnancy, street drugs, and environmental toxins (such as insecticides and pesticides).
 Fanconi anemia is an inherited condition.

 Symptoms and Complications

 Symptoms of aplastic anemia occur because of the low blood cell counts.
 Because of fewer RBCs present, people may have pale skin and feel tired, weak, or short of breath.
-The low platelet count may cause bruising and bleeding to easily occur.
-And people with aplastic anemia may be more likely to get bacterial infections because of the low number of WBCs, which fight infection.
+The low platelet count may cause bruising and bleeding to easily occur, and people with aplastic anemia may be more likely to get bacterial infections because of the low number of WBCs, which fight infection.
 Cases of infection and hemorrhaging (excessive bleeding) are emergencies and must be treated quickly.

 Generally, the symptoms of aplastic anemia begin weeks or months after exposure to a toxin, but they may occasionally start sooner.